GsDevKit/GsDevKit_home/docs/installation/configureOS.md

 ```

+##Configure Mac for Server
+	See # Installing separate server and client

+##Configure Mac for Client
+	See # Installing separate server and client

+##Configure Windows for Client
+	See # Installing separate server and client

+##Installing on a remote server node using X forwarding

-##Configure Linux Server for Client and Server
+###Configure Linux Server for Client and Server
   See # Installing on a remote node using X forwarding

 ```